Code-Institute-Submissions/My-resume-website/README.md

 - W3C CSS Validator.

 Testing showed that the website works well for both desktops and mobile devices.
-When the website is opened on mobile devices, menu is changed to a toggle-button and the photo disappears in the area "About Me".

 # Bugs
-In addition a strange bug was discovered during testing the website in desktop and mobile versions.
+Strange bug was discovered during testing on desktop and mobile versions.
 There is a little space (several pixels) between the footer and the right side of screen.
-The same bug is found with personal contacts area (class "my-info").
+The same bug is found with personal contacts area (CSS class "my-info").
 For "my-info" and footer container-fluid (bootstrap library) is used for a full width container, that should cover the entire width of the screen.
 This bug can not be reproduced every time.
 Thats why it's hard to identify the problem.

 # Deployment
 The website was deployed to a hosting platform GitHub Pages.
-GitHub Pages website is currently being built from the master branch.
+It is currently being built from the master branch.
 The link is https://dynjashik.github.io/My-resume-website/.

 # Credits